-During football season, Buckeye fans in central Ohio sometimes refer to the state just north as, well, “that state up north.”
+During football season, Buckeye fans in central Ohio sometimes refer to the state to the north as, well, “that state up north.”
 A much more serious version of this intentional slight is playing out on the island of Cyprus.
 On the plane to Larnaka, I sat next to a Cypriot woman who taught me a few Greek words.
-Hello, thank-you and so on.
+Hello, thank-you, and so on.
 She asked where on the island I was planning to visit.
 When I mentioned a couple of towns in the north, her face darkened.
 “You mean the occupied territory.”

 In 1974, Turkish forces invaded Cyprus and captured nearly forty percent of the island.
 More than a quarter of the population of Cyprus was expelled from the north where Greek Cypriots once made up eighty percent of the population.
-Following the invasion, sixty-thousand Turkish Cypriots switched sides of the island as well.
+Following the invasion, sixty thousand Turkish Cypriots switched sides of the island as well.

-A UN peace-keeping force supervises the buffer zone, called the Green Line, while thirty-five-thousand Turkish troops occupy the north.
+A UN peacekeeping force supervises the buffer zone, called the Green Line, while thirty-five thousand Turkish troops occupy the north.
 In 1983 the Turkish Republic of Northern Cyprus declared independence, although Turkey is the only country in the world which recognizes it.
 The international position is that the territory is illegally occupied.
 Sound like Crimea?